GregOwen/GregOwen.github.io/_posts/2020-05-19-the-codenames-theory-of-naming.md

 # Applying the theory

-To recap the Codenames Theory of Naming,
+To apply the Codenames Theory of Naming next time you're coding,

 1. Come up with a list of words that describe the behavior your object has or the way it is used
 1. Come up with a list of words that describe behavior your object does NOT have or alternative approaches that readers might think your object would take